theaaravagarwal/Aarav_BlueStampPortfolio/index.md

 <!-- PLACEHOLDER: Add image of all 3d prints/any cad drawings here -->
+<center>This is the battery case that I did not end up using as an ankle strap was more convenient</center>
 <center><img src="assets/bcase.png" alt="Battery Case" width="350" style="border-radius: 8px;"/></center>

 <!-- <center><img src="assets/bcasedrawing.png" alt="Battery Case CAD Drawing" width="350" style="border-radius: 8px;"/></center> -->